 6. Remove the drain plug on the filter vessel.
 Allow the liquid to drain.
 After all liquid has drained replace the drain plug.
-Open the drain plug on the pre-strainer housing.
+If supplied, open the drain plug on the pre-strainer housing.
 Allow all the liquid to drain and then replace the drain plug.

-7. Remove the bolts from the pump pre-strainer cover.
-Remove the cover and clean debris from the pump pre-strainer basket.
-Inspect the gasket and lubricate (replace gasket if necessary).
+7.If supplied, remove the bolts from the pump pre-strainer cover.
+Remove the cover, and clean debris from the pump pre-strainer basket.
+Inspect the gasket and lubricate (replace gasket if necessary.)
 Replace the basket and cover and tighten bolts.

 8. Remove the top handhole/manhole cover by removing the hex nut on the crab clamp by pushing the handhole/manhole into the vessel (do not drop handhole/manhole).
-Remove and inspect the gasket (replace if necessary).
+Remove and inspect the gasket. (replace if necessary)

 9. Inspect the media for foreign material.
 Over a period of time, a build up of debris may become imbedded in the media which cannot be backwashed out.
 Contaminated media should be discarded.
 If the media pack is contaminated, replace the media.
-If the media is removed, thoroughly inspect the internal assembly before loading new media (refer to Loading Media and Table IV on page 7).
-Reinstall the handhole/manhole cover.
+If the media is removed thouroghly inspect the internal assembly before loading new media.
+Refer to Loading Media and Table IV (page 7).
+Re-install the handhole/manhole cover.